StockSharp/doc/en/topics/hydra/first_start.md

 After adding market data sources, panels of added sources will be opened in the central part, where a list of securities is displayed.
 If the panel is closed, then to open it, double click the source logo in the list on the left side of the program.

-For example, download the SBER@TQBR securities (stock of Sber Bank) from the ФИНАМ source.
+For example, download the AAPL@NASDAQ security from a supported data source.

 ![hydra choose market data](../../images/hydra_choose_market_data.png)